SesameSesame

 Credential Priority

-When running a task, Sesame checks for credentials in this order:
+When running a session, Sesame checks for credentials in this order:

-2. User's API Keys (Settings → API Keys)
+2. API Keys (Agent Credentials → API Key tab)

 3. System API Keys (environment variables)

-If no credentials are found, the task fails with an authentication error.
+If no credentials are found, the session fails with an authentication error.

 Adding Agent Support